OxygenCobalt/Auxio/info/FAQ.md

 ## Why is there no black mode?

 Android does not support a black mode directly, only dark and light.
-Therefore I have to implement the mode myself, which will take some time. **I do plan to add it however.**
+Therefore I have to implement the mode myself, which will take some time.
+I plan to add it however.

 ## Why cant I have a custom accent?

-Custom accents would require some changes to the accent system in the app, which will take some time. **I do plan to add them however.**
+Custom accents would require some changes to the accent system in the app, which will take some time.
+I plan to add them however.

 ## Why are accents lighter/less saturated in dark mode?